 - Patterns in customer behavior that precede product upgrades or downgrades

 Product leaders, product analytics, and product marketing people can all glean actionable insights that should inform product decisions.

-Even beyond product marketing, there is always a valuable insight to be gained from their product analytics tool.
+Even beyond product marketing, there is always a valuable insight to be gained from their product analytics software.